mattermost/docs/source/administration/config-settings.rst

 Enable Image Proxy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When true, enables an image proxy for loading all Markdown images.
+When true, enables an image proxy for loading external images.
+The image proxy is used by the Mattermost apps to prevent them from connecting directly to remote servers.
+This anonymizes their connections and prevents them from accessing insecure content.

-The image proxy prevents users from making insecure image requests, provides caching for increased performance, and automates image adjustments such as resizing.

-See :doc:`documentation <image-proxy>` to learn more.
+See the :doc:`documentation <image-proxy>` to learn more.

 +---------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"Enable": true`` with options ``true`` and ``false``.                   |